muneebkk/muneebkk/README.md

 Third-year CS student at Simon Fraser University, Minor in Statistics, graduating May 2028.
 Grew up between Pakistan and Dubai, now in Vancouver.

-Open to Winter, Summer, and Fall 2027 internships, infrastructure and platform teams especially.
+Open to Winter, Summer, and Fall 2027 internships.
+Most interested in infrastructure, platform, and ML serving teams.

 ---